Mellandd/GO3/docs/source/similarity.rst

 Groupwise strategies
 --------------------

-When comparing sets of terms (or genes), a **groupwise strategy** aggregates pairwise term similarities into a single score.
+When comparing sets of terms or genes, a **groupwise strategy** aggregates pairwise similarities into a single score.

 .. list-table:: Groupwise strategies (``groupwise`` argument)
    :header-rows: 1